Reflections on the Origins of Religious Thought

 According to the BaMbuti People (a.k.a., Pygmies) of the central African Ituri rain forest:

-Some adults would embrace us with unconditional love, and others only conditionally.
+Some adults embrace us with unconditional love, and others only conditionally.
 We had to learn how to navigate this world that we could not fully comprehend.
 Communication between children and adults is pretty straight forward - after all, they share language if not meaning.
 Communicating or connecting with an unseen spirit or force - regardless of how human-like we imagine it to be - is more of a challenge.
-This is a challenge that confronts most of us today as much as it did our ancient ancestors.
+We don't know if we share either language or meaning.
+This challenge confronts most religions today as much as it did our ancient ancestors.

-In addition to the ability for abstract thought and imagination in personalizing the forces of nature, the modern human brain is capable of generating transcendental experiences.
-When adaptationists talk about religious beliefs and practices, they are usually referring to the observed human ability to achieve a transcendental state of mind through the mechanisms of trance, psychoactive substances, deep meditation, rhythmic patterns (e.g., drumming), or strenuous physical movement (e.g., dance), or some combination.
+In addition to the capacity for abstract thought and imagination in personalizing the forces of nature, the modern human brain is capable of generating transcendental experiences.
+When adaptationists talk about religious beliefs and practices, they are usually referring to the observed human ability to achieve a transcendental state of mind through the mechanisms of trance, psychoactive substances, deep meditation (including prayer), rhythmic patterns (e.g., drumming), or strenuous physical movement (e.g., dance), or some combination.
+Does the ability to enter a trance state convey a survival advantage, or does it arise simply from the nature of our neuro architecture?
+Reflect that without the protection of family and friends, someone entering a trance is an easy dinner for the local predator.

 The one condition that could not be cured, of course, was death.
 Death was permanent.
 The light that went out in the old man’s eyes could not be re-kindled by any effort.
 The body remained as complete as it was in life, but cooled slowly.
 What force was it that kept the body warm, that gave energy to its actions?
 There must be something, some invisible force or spirit, that animates us and makes us who we are.
-Answers came from visions or feelings of transcendence/unity that were the result of the integrated actions of several brain centers, as described above.
+Answers came from trance-state visions.
 “Grandma’s life force still dwells “somewhere” because I’ve felt that place.”
-Ritual and myth helped to re-inforce these feelings by providing fleeting glimpses of this transcendence (e.g., trance dances of the Zhu/twasi; the rhythmic dancing of the Garifuna of Central America; or the peyote ceremonies of the Kiowa and other Native Americans).
-Just like the rocks and trees and winds were thought to be animated by spirits, so too was each person assigned a personal spirit.
-This was the beginning of “dualism”; the concept of a soul separate from the physical body.
+Ritual and myth helped to reinforce these feelings by providing fleeting glimpses of this transcendence.
+Just as the rocks, trees, waters and winds were thought to be animated by spirits, so too was each person assigned a personal spirit.
+This was the beginning of “dualism”, the concept of a soul separate from the physical body.
 The ritualistic burials of early homo sapiens, with anointed corpses, flowers, tools, jewelry, and more are proof not only of deep thoughts about the meaning of death, but also of attempts to influence the forces associated with death.
 These were religious rituals.
 In addition to direct contact with the spirit world, some religions, both ancient and current use art as a tool to represent the spirits that control important aspects of nature (e.g., ancient cave and rock art, Native American sand painting, Tibetan Mandalas).

 The concept of disease being caused by supernatural entities, that is, “evil spirits”, lasted well into the 19th Century in the industrialized world (and is still prevalent in many parts of the world).
 In each case, the nature of the spirit cause of disease is determined by a community’s religious traditions.
 Westernized societies, even with public recognition of the advances in modern medicine, are not far removed from earlier superstitious beliefs.
-Americans in growing numbers believe in ghosts and the healing powers of crystals or homeopathic therapies.
-Possession of the body by the devil is still a popular theme with Hollywood, and with the public as evidenced by box office receipts.
+Americans in growing numbers believe in ghosts and in the healing powers of crystals or homeopathic therapies.
+Possession of the body by the devil is still a popular theme with Hollywood, and with the public, as evidenced by box office receipts.
+According to a recent Baylor University survey (Stark, 2008), a majority of Americans (55%) believe strongly in guardian angels.
+Twenty percent claim to have heard the voice of God directly, and 23% claimed to have witnessed a miraculous physical healing.
+Political and social conservatives were most likely to report religious or mystical experiences.

 Explaining the Natural World

 Humans’ highly evolved ability to perceive and imagine the world around them provided a distinct survival advantage.
 However, it also resulted in a compulsion to explain why everything is the way it is.
 Curiosity gives rise to both scientific exploration, and religious reasoning (myth making).
 When data are available, logic provides a cause and effect explanation.
-When data are lacking, incomplete, or equivocal, we still want answers - and this leads to speculation, to projection of human characteristics, and to beliefs.
+When data are lacking, incomplete, or equivocal, we still want answers - and this leads to speculation, to the projection of human characteristics and interests, resulting in beliefs [a belief is something held to be factual/true in the absence of evidence].

-The scientific method was based on what was initially a religious premise -
+The scientific method initially was based on what were inherently religious premises -

 • God is rational, not capricious;

-• nature operates by a fixed set of unvarying principles which can be studied and understood; and
+• nature (God's creation) operates by a fixed set of unvarying principles which can be studied and understood; and

 • all natural phenomena have a cause which can be deduced logically from the processes of the natural world.